Updated on December 19, 2018 for product updates and minor content corrections.

 Polish Every Few Weeks

 Polishing your shoes is the cornerstone of protecting and maintaining your dress shoes.
 A good polish not only conditions and protects the leather, but it also gets rid of any scuffs, nicks, or imperfections.
 It is hands down the most essential thing to do to keep your shoes looking their best.
-If you don’t already have all the necessary supplies (polish, brush, polish rag), you can assemble your own polish kit or buy a ready made one from Allen Edmonds.
+If you don’t already have all the necessary supplies (polish, brush, polish rag), you can assemble your own polish kit or buy a ready made one from Brooks Brothers*.
 In addition, we also recommend picking up a bottle of Saphir Renovateur.
 This mink-oiled based cream is considered one of the very best shoe creams.
 Think of it as a Swiss Army Knife that can be used for cleaning, conditioning, smoothing, and polishing your dress shoes.
 When it comes to frequency, we recommend every three weeks or more if you put a lot of miles on them each week.
 Don’t know how to polish?
 Keep your eyes open for our upcoming article.

 Find a Good Cobbler